5 ECTS International PhD Course:

 Modelling species distributions under climate change

-Where and when: Summer 2013 - August 26-30
+Where and when: Summer 2017 - August 28th –September 1st

-This PhD course will cover:
+Specifically, this PhD course will cover:

 - Ecological and evolutionary theory on species distributions and species niches

 - Lectures on a wide variety of species range models, from SDMs, to hybrid SDM-population models and mechanistic models

 - Applications of SDMs, hybrid SDM-population models and process-based models models to a broad range of questions from global change biology to paleobiology

 A maximum of 15 applicants will be selected according to the relevance of their PhD project.
 Experience with R is required.